Healthy Instant Pot Butter Chicken AND Rice Cooked Together!

 Turn off heat and flip Quick Pressure Release switch to release steam for 10 minutes.

 Carefully open lid—watch out for steam!
-Using oven mitts or towels to protect your hands, remove bowl with cooked rice and steam rack.
+If making butter chicken with rice, use oven mitts or towels to protect hands as you remove the bowl of cooked rice and steam rack.

 Stir coconut milk into butter chicken until integrated.
 Press ‘SAUTE’ button and simmer uncovered for 5-10 more minutes to thicken the sauce.

-Nutrition per Instant Pot Butter Chicken and Rice meal:
+Nutrition for Instant Pot Butter Chicken and Rice meal:

 Nutrition for Paleo & Whole30 Butter Chicken only:

-Provided below per serving of ~6 oz butter chicken.
+Provided below per serving of ~6 oz butter chicken only, yields 4 servings.
 Net carbs per serving: 5g